marcoagner/boast/docs/boast-configuration.md

 ## Configuration file

 By default, BOAST will look for a file called `boast.toml` in the working directory but this behaviour can be changed with the `-config` flag.
-Example configuration files may be found on [./examples/config](https://github.com/marcoagner/boast/tree/master/examples/config).
+Example configuration files may be found in [the config directory](https://github.com/marcoagner/boast/tree/master/examples/config).

 Here's a brief description of each configuration section and its parameters: